smeggingsmegger/netgrowl/README.rst

   $ cat rc_growl_long >> ~/.bashrc
   $ source ~/.bashrc

+At the top of the snippet, you can modify:

+- ``PREEXEC_MAX``:  The number of seconds
-There is also a customizable list of commands to exclude.
+- ``PREEXEC_EXCLUDE_LIST``:  A list of commands to exclude.
 You don't usually care to know that you quit vim or less.

 See this thread for more information on the preexec script: http://hints.macworld.com/article.php?story=20071009124425468